 More than instrumental skills

-European measurements are currently concentrating more on measuring access and consumption than real digital competence (i.e. measuring quality, attitudes and strategies for the use of technology).
+European and Danish measurements are currently concentrating more on measuring access and consumption than real digital competence (i.e. measuring quality, attitudes and strategies for the use of technology).
 But managing basic digital tools and online platforms is just the first step towards advanced digital skills.
 Development of digital competences should be regarded as a continuation from instrumental skills towards more productive, communicative, critical and strategic competences.

 Digital competence is a combination of knowledge, skills and attitudes with regards to the use of technology to perform tasks, solve problems, communicate, manage information, collaborate, as well as to create and share content effectively, appropriately, securely, critically, creatively, independently and ethically.